Rahulvalluri/Excel-Sales-and-Finance-Analytics/README.md

 ## 📈 Project Overview

 This project aims to provide detailed insights into the sales and financial performance of Atliq Hardware.
-By leveraging Excel's powerful analytical tools, I created various reports and dashboards that help in understanding customer performance, market trends, product success, and financial health.
+By leveraging Excel's powerful analytical tools, I created various reports that help in understanding customer performance, market trends, product success, and financial health.

 ## 🛒 Sales Analytics